RicArch97/ESP-smart-things/README.md

 > Create a new weatherstation for current user.
 To know the latitude and longitude of your location, go to `https://www.latlong.net`.
 This function returns the weatherStationId of the new weatherstation.

 #### int postWeatherData(String dataType, double value, int timestamp, int weatherStationId)
 > Post new sensor data to the API.
-Valid types are: `Humidity` (percentage between 0 and 1), `WindSpeed` (value in m/s greater than or equal to 0), `WindDirection` (value in degrees between 0 and 360, with 0 being north), `Temperature` (value in degrees celsius).
+Valid Data types are: `Humidity` (percentage between 0 and 1), `WindSpeed` (value in m/s greater than or equal to 0), `WindDirection` (value in degrees between 0 and 360, with 0 being north), `Temperature` (value in degrees celsius).
+The timestamp is Unix.
+To calcalate this number, you could use an `RTC module` or try to use an existing library for this.
 This function returns the weatherDataId of the data.

 #### void postEvent(String eventType, String value)
 > Post an event of any kind.
 The value is provided as string, but can be of any type (e.g. "0.00348").